javaer996/csharp-api-tester/README.md

 4. Check console output for detailed error messages

 ### Environment Not Switching
-1. Click the environment indicator in status bar
+1. Open the API test panel
-2. Select desired environment from the list
+2. Use the environment dropdown at the top of the panel
+3. Click the ⚙️ icon to open Environment Manager for detailed configuration
-3. Verify environment settings in workspace settings
+4. Verify environment settings in workspace settings

 ## 🤝 Contributing